KaranjotSV/RedditFlairDetector/README.md

 ### Approach

-The approach for this task is more focussed upon Data, rather than the Machine learning algorithms, such an approach is followed because of the Machine learning models overfitting the data.
+The approach for this task is more focussed upon Data, rather than the Machine learning algorithms, such an approach is followed to reduce overfitting of Machine learning models.
 Various techniques like Data Augmentation, Oversampling, Feature Extraction are applied in order to get better results.

 The approach is explained in detail as follows:

-  1. Collected maximum possible(234 - 243 for each flair) India subreddit data for each of the 11 flairs using `praw` module [[1]](http://www.storybench.org/how-to-scrape-reddit-with-python/).
-The method used for searching posts for each flair is `subreddit.search(f"flair:{flair}", limit = 300)`, another alternative is `subreddit.search(flair, limit = 300)`, but this leads to collection of mislabelled data, as it searched the flair in `post.title` rather than `post.link_flair_text`.
+  1. Collected maximum possible(234 - 243 for each flair) India subreddit data for each of the 11 flairs using `praw` module.
+The method used for searching posts for each flair is `subreddit.search(f"flair:{flair}", limit = 300)`, another alternative is `subreddit.search(flair, limit = 300)`, but this lead's to collection of mislabelled data, as it search's the flair in `post.title` rather than `post.link_flair_text`.
-  2. The data included ***Post ID, Title, URL, Body, Score, Comments, Comments Count, Time Stamp*** and ***Flair***.
+  2. The dataset included ***Post ID, Title, URL, Body, Score, Comments, Comments Count, Time Stamp*** and ***Flair***.
-  3. For ***Comments***, only top level comments(top 10) were considered in dataset and no sub-comments were considered.
+  3. For ***Comments***, only top level comments(top 10) were considered for the dataset and no sub-comments were considered.
   4. The ***Title, Comments*** and ***Body*** were cleaned by removing non-english words, stopwords and bad symbols using `nltk`.
-  5. Five types of features were considered for the the given task:
+  5. Four types of features were considered for the the given task:

     a) Title
     b) Comments